Derive (Lyra) DeFi Options Protocol Explained

 • Vega: How sensitive is the option to changes in the underlying volatility?

-How Does Lyra Work?
+How Does Derive Work?

 1. Arbitrum